KnnUUu/note/autonomous_vehicle.md

  ### agent
 > AI programs that can make decisions and take actions on their own.
 One example is self-driving cars.
 These cars use autonomous agents to make decisions about when to turn, stop, or go based on the information they gather from sensors.

+### Raster data
+> pixelated (or gridded) data where each pixel is associated with a specific geographical location